Kami9922/form-submit-task/README.md

-Implemented 2 components: <Signin /> и <Signup /> using react-hook-form and yup, and type with ts.
+Implemented 2 components: Signin и Signup using react-hook-form and yup, and type with ts.

-- <Signup /> is component with registration form where user need to specify:
+- Signup is component with registration form where user need to specify:

   - name
   - nickname